sfinnie/helloLSP/readme.md

 * [client/src/extension.ts](client/src/extension.ts) implements the client
 * [server/server.py](server/server.py) implements the server.
-* [package.json](./package.json) which describes the capabilities that the client and server provide.
+* [package.json](./package.json) describes the capabilities that the client and server provide.

 ## Tidying up the skeleton

 ***Note:*** if you're eager to get onto actually implementing language support, then [skip ahead](#language-implementation).
-This section tidies up the skeleton and gets ready for that.
-Some would argue it's just noise, but understanding how things fit together can be interesting.
-Or helpful.
-Or both.
-If it's not your bag, move along.
+This section cleans up the skeleton and gets ready for that.
+Understanding how things fit together can be instructive, but if it's not your bag, move along.

 With the skeleton in place, we can start making the changes needed to support our `greet` language.
 There are a few housekeeping tasks to complete: